mellson/GSE/README.md

-GSE
+Presence Awareness in GSE
 ===

-Presence Awareness in GSE
+Pervasive project for a course at the IT-University.